WE’RE GOING TO IRELAND!

 This once in a lifetime opportunity will only be for our 2022 membership!
 2021 age-outs, alumni, family, and friends are welcome to travel with us on the Alumni & Friends package.
 More information will be communicated to our 2021 members and parents, and throughout the 2022 audition process.

-If you’re interested in marching with the Boston Crusaders in 2022 and coming to Ireland, sign up below to be notified when audition information is available.
+If you’re interested in marching with the Boston Crusaders in 2022 and coming to Ireland, register for an audition below!

 Dates, times, and locations are subject to change and will be communicated throughout the year.

 Friday, March 11th

 Depart the United States on an overnight flight to Dublin International Airport.
 You are responsible for booking your own flight that lands in Dublin on Saturday the 12th.

 Arrive in Dublin, depart on a panoramic bus tour of the city, and settle into our accommodations at Gormanstown Park.